Mexico–United States border: Veterinary inspections

-Security
+US security

 Background

-Data from the United States Border Patrol Agency's 2010 annual report shows that among the total number of border crossings without documentation from various countries into the United States, 90% were from Mexico alone.
-In addition, there are more than 6 million undocumented Mexican nationals residing in the United States.
-The border has a very high rate of documented and undocumented migrant crossings every year.
-With such a high rate of people crossing annually to the United States, the country has invested in several distinct security measures.
+Data from the U.S. Border Patrol Agency's 2010 annual report shows that among the total number of border crossings without documentation from various countries into the U.S., 90% were from Mexico alone.
+In addition, there are more than 6 million undocumented Mexican nationals residing in the U.S. The border has a very high rate of documented and undocumented migrant crossings every year.
+With such a high rate of people crossing annually to the U.S., the country has invested in several distinct security measures.

 In 2010, President Barack Obama signed an appropriation bill which gave the Customs and Border Protection, specifically the Border Patrol, 600 million dollars to implement and improve security.
-The U.S. government has invested many millions of dollars on border security, although this has not stopped undocumented immigration in the United States.
-In June 2018, the U.S. government announced installation of facial recognition system for monitoring immigrant activities.
+The U.S. government has invested many millions of dollars on border security, although this has not stopped undocumented immigration in the U.S. In June 2018, the U.S. government announced installation of facial recognition system for monitoring immigrant activities.

 Border enforcement

-The Border Patrol was created in 1924 with its primary mission to detect and prevent the illegal entry of immigrants into the United States.
-Together with other law enforcement officers, the Border Patrol maintains the United States' borderlands—regulating the flow of legal immigration and goods while patrolling for undocumented migrants and trafficking of people and contraband.
-The present strategy to enforce migration along the United States-Mexico border is by the means of "prevention through deterrence".
-Its primary goal is to completely prevent undocumented immigrants from entering the United States from Mexico rather than apprehending the unauthorized who are already in the country.
-As assertive as it was, "prevention through deterrence" was arguably unsuccessful, with a doubling in size of undocumented immigrants population during the two decades leading up to 2014.
+The Border Patrol was created in 1924 with its primary mission to detect and prevent the illegal entry of immigrants into the U.S. Together with other law enforcement officers, the Border Patrol maintains the U.S.' borderlands—regulating the flow of legal immigration and goods while patrolling for undocumented migrants and trafficking of people and contraband.
+The present strategy to enforce migration along the U.S.–Mexico border is by means of "prevention through deterrence".
+Its primary goal is to completely prevent undocumented immigrants from entering the U.S. from Mexico rather than apprehending the unauthorized who are already in the country.
+As assertive as it was, "prevention through deterrence" was arguably unsuccessful, with a doubling in size of the undocumented immigrant population during the two decades leading up to 2014.